oquaglio/dotfiles/README.md

 I maintain this repo as *my* dotfiles.

-I presently use zsh and that's all I've tested for.
+I presently use zsh and things seem to work well.
+I also tested bash, but not very carefully.

 I have stolen many ideas from other people's dotfiles.